-We have a Corporate Governance and Nominating Committee comprised of all independent directors, as defined by NASD Rule 4200, with terms not expiring in the current year.
-The current members of the committee are Messrs.
-Featheringill, Higgins, Sherrill and Spencer and Drs.
-Gordon and Seidenberg.
-The Corporate Governance and Nominating Committee nominates persons for election or re-election as directors and provides oversight of the corporate governance affairs and policies of the Board of Directors and the Company.
-The Board has adopted a Corporate Governance and Nominating Committee Charter that meets all the applicable rules of the Nasdaq and the SEC.
+We have a Corporate Governance and Nominating Committee comprised of all independent directors, as defined by Nasdaq, with terms not expiring in the current year.
+The current members of the committee are Drs.
+Biggar, Horovitz and Steer and Messrs.
+Featheringill, Sherrill and Spencer.
+The Corporate Governance and Nominating Committee selects persons for election or re-election as directors and provides oversight of the corporate governance affairs and policies of the Board of Directors and the Company.
+The Board has adopted a Corporate Governance and Nominating Committee Charter that meets all the applicable rules of Nasdaq and the SEC.
 The Charter can be found on our website at www.biocryst.com.
-The Corporate Governance and Nominating Committee held one meeting during 2005.
+The Corporate Governance and Nominating Committee members are "independent" directors as defined by Nasdaq.
+The Corporate Governance and Nominating Committee held two meetings during 2006.